mgaIIi/DF_UNIGE/Obsidian_reports/File-System Report - Milo Galli.md

 [...]
 ```

-So there were two working file-systems on the same partition which was kinda strange.
+So there were two working file-systems on the same partition.
-Next I took a look at both using **TSK - fls** and extracted found files with **TSK - icat** using inodes' numbers
+Pondering that I took a look at both using **TSK - fls** and extracted found files with **TSK - icat** using inodes' numbers

 ```
 > fls -f fat fourth_partition